 The Twist: Fashion as a Language

-I don’t follow the industry’s rules because I dance to my own beat.
+I don’t follow the industry’s rules because I move to my own rhythm.
 I dress for the woman I am today—the one who has survived, the one who is healing, and the one who finally understands that what we put on our bodies can be a shield, a celebration, or a sanctuary.

 Why I’m Back